computer screen with lines of code

 • Experience with data querying languages (e.g. SQL), scripting languages (e.g. Python), and/or statistical/mathematical software (e.g. R)

-For a deeper dive into what it’s like to be a data scientist, check out a day in the life of this Amazon data scientist:
+For a deeper dive into what it’s like to be a data scientist, check out a day in the life of this data scientist:

 What is data engineering?